lulzbot3d/pyArcusLE/README.md

 conan remote remove cura
 ```

-### pyArcus python module (optional)
+### pyArcus python module

-This repository also contains a Python module named pyArcus.
+This repository contains a Python module named pyArcus.
 To build it [sip](https://pypi.org/project/sip/) 6.5.1
 needs to be used to generate the C/C++ source code.
 We created a build tool for this called [sipbuildtool](https://github.com/Ultimaker/conan-ultimaker-index/recipes/sipbuildtool/conanfile.py)
 which is automatically installed when you run the `conan install` command.
 This will set up a temporary virtual Python environment, install
 sip and generated the C/C++ source code.
 The virtual Python environment is then removed.
 Downside of this method is that Conan should be